 First, wash the broccoli and cut it into florets that are sized to your liking.
 I prefer mine on the smaller size so that you can easily pick up each one with a fork, but feel free to chop larger pieces if you'd like.
 The cooking time will be the same either way.

-To steam, fill a medium pot with an inch of water and place the broccoli florets into a steamer insert inside the pot.
+To steam, fill a medium pot with an inch of water and place the broccoli florets into a steamer basket inside the pot.
 Cover the pot and bring the water to a boil.
 Then, steam the broccoli for about 4-5 minutes or until it just turns bright green (don't over steam!)

 📋 Substitutions